Tapeworms: rabbit as the definitive host

 Cestodes

-Several species of flat segmented worms, or tapeworms, can infest wild or domestic rabbits and wild lagomorph species like the American cottontail rabbit or hares, and develop into mature reproducing tapeworms.
-They include:
+Several species of flat-segmented worms, or tapeworms, have the capacity to infest wild or domestic rabbits and wild lagomorph species, including the American cottontail rabbit and hares.
+These worms can develop into mature, reproducing tapeworms.
+These include:

 ˇ Monoecocestus americanus, the porcupine tapeworm;